Slashdot

 If you're going to troll-ol-ol a blame vector for that, at least be remotely fair and blame Linux (or whatever OS their master server was running), open source, and the associated culture.

-If only there was another copy of the repo (Score:4, Funny)
+If only there was another copy of the repo (Score:5, Funny)

 Just imagine if git had some other magical copy of the repo somewhere, maybe even on the local machine you develop on, now that would save your data in a case like this